-A total hip joint replacement is an operation to remove a severely impaired hip joint and replace it with an artificial joint.
+A total hip replacement is an operation to remove a damaged hip joint and replace it with artificial parts.
 The aim of the surgery is to relieve pain and restore function to the joint.

 - Anaesthetic risks (common to all surgery)

 - Infection — both of the wound and of the artificial hip joint itself

 - Development of blood clots in one of the deep veins of the legs (deep vein thrombosis)

 - Damage to the nerves and blood vessels surrounding the hip joint

 - Fracture of healthy portions of the hip joint during surgery